-If you are approved for presentation to the full Launchpad membership, you will be assigned a mentor and scheduled for the next available monthly meeting presentation slot.
-Your mentor will help you prepare for your presentation and act as a liaison with Launchpad.
+If you are approved for presentation to the full Launchpad membership, you will be scheduled for the next available monthly meeting presentation slot or seed meeting presentation slot.
+Your scouts are available to help you prepare for your presentation and act as a liaison with Launchpad.

-Companies invited to present to the full group should prepare to deliver a presentation of not more than 15 minutes, followed by a question & answer period of an additional 10 minutes.
-Because of tight-scheduling, respect for others’s schedules, your time limit will be enforced strictly; you should practice with a time limit to ensure that you can deliver your presentation well within the time allotted (see here for a discussion of the importance of practicing your pitch).
-There are myriad resources available to assist you in preparing for an angel investor presentation; however if you would like some guidelines or advice, you you can always send an email to to enquire about assistance.
+Companies invited to present to the full group in the main forum should prepare to deliver a presentation of not more than 15 minutes, followed by a question & answer period of an additional 10 minutes.
+Because of tight-scheduling, respect for other’s schedules, your time limit will be enforced strictly; you should practice with a time limit to ensure that you can deliver your presentation well within the time allotted (see here for a discussion of the importance of practicing your pitch).
+There are myriad resources available to assist you in preparing for an angel investor presentation; however if you would like some guidelines or advice, you can always send an email to enquire about assistance.

 Keep in mind that the purpose of the presentation is not to do a deep dive into your company history, founder biographies or special technologies — it is a time for you to present an overview of your company, its products, the market it serves, and your hypothesis about why it will win.
 The due diligence process will provide ample time to dig into additional detail.